LambdaSven/OcamlWebsiteGoofin/README.md

 You can instal all of the above with the following command.

-`opam install dream tyxml ocaml-lsp-server omd`
+`opam install dream tyxml tyxml-ppx ocaml-lsp-server omd`